-- Employment and vocational services for those of employment age (16-65 years of age), according to Washington Administrative Code (WAC) 246-341-0736 or its successor; - Residential and housing services for adults, according to WAC 246-341-0722or its successor; - Co-Occurring Disorder Screening (see Attachment J); - Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) screenings for children and youth. - Intake evaluation must: - Be performed by an MHP, as defined in Revised Code of Washington (RCW) 71.05.020, or by a certified Substance Use Disorder Professional (SUDP) as defined by WAC 246-811-010; and - Must include: - Current substance use including any SUD diagnoses and treatment status (Global Appraisal of Individual Needs Short Screener [GAIN-SS]); - An identification of risk of harm to self and/or others, including suicide/homicide; - Note: A referral for provision of emergency/crisis services, consistent with WAC 246-341 or its successor, must be made if indicated in the risk assessment. - Whether the individual is under the supervision of the Department of Corrections (DOC); and - A recommendation of a course of treatment that: - Addresses the presenting problem(s); and - Identifies the use of one or more state plan modalities. - An intake evaluation is not required prior to the provision of: - Crisis services; - Withdrawal management services; - Stabilization services; or - Rehabilitation case management services. - Individual Service Plan (ISP) development and review - Development of the ISP must: - Meet WAC 246-341-0640 requirements;
+- Be performed by an MHP, as defined in Revised Code of Washington (RCW) 71.05.020, or by a certified Substance Use Disorder Professional (SUDP) as defined by WAC 246-811-010; and include - Current substance use including any SUD diagnoses and treatment status (Global Appraisal of Individual Needs Short Screener [GAIN-SS]). - An identification of risk of harm to self and/or others, including suicide/homicide. - (Note: A referral for provision of emergency/crisis services, consistent with WAC 246-341 or its successor, must be made if indicated in the risk assessment.) - Whether the individual is under the supervision of the Department of Corrections (DOC); and - A recommendation of a course of treatment that: - Addresses the presenting problem(s); and - Identifies the use of one or more state plan modalities.

+An intake evaluation is not required prior to the provision of:

+- Crisis services.

+- Withdrawal management services.

+- Stabilization services; or

+- Rehabilitation case management services.

+Individual Service Plan (ISP) Development and Review

+Development of the ISP must:

-- ISP must be in place by the end of the first session (individual or group) following the assessment/intake. - Be client-driven and strengths-based; - Meet the individual's unique behavioral health needs; and - Be developed in collaboration with the individual or with the individual's parent or other legal representative if applicable. - Updates must reflect: - Any changes in the individual's treatment needs or as requested by the individual, or their parent or other legal representative if applicable; - An assessment of current strengths and needs; and - Input from other health, education, social service, and justice agencies, as appropriate and consistent with privacy requirements; - Identify any changes that have occurred since the previous assessment (or intake).
-With the individual's consent or the consent of their parent or other legal representative if applicable; - Coordinate with any systems or organizations the individual identifies as being relevant to the individual's treatment; and - This includes coordination with any individualized family service plan (IFSP) when serving children under three years of age. - Clinical record content - The licensed behavioral health agency must maintain a clinical record for each individual served in a manner consistent with WAC 246-341, or any successors. - Documentation that any mandatory reporting of abuse, neglect, or exploitation consistent with Chapters 26.44 and 74.34 RCW has occurred; - Documentation that the individual, or their parent or other legal representative if applicable, are informed about the benefits and possible side effects of any medications prescribed for the individual in language that is understandable; - The following information must be requested from the individual and the responses documented: - o History of any substance use/misuse and treatment, including tobacco use; - Any disabilities or special needs: - When intellectual disabilities are identified in children and youth, include goals that focus on restoration to typical functioning; - Previous history of use of inpatient or outpatient services and/or medications to treat a mental health (MH) condition; and
+- Meet WAC 246-341-0640 requirements. - ISP must be in place by the end of the first session (individual or group) following the assessment/intake. - Be client-driven and strengths-based. - Meet the individual's unique behavioral health needs; and - Be developed in collaboration with the individual or with the individual's parent or other legal representative if applicable.

+Updates must reflect:

+- Any changes in the individual's treatment needs or as requested by the individual, or their parent or other legal representative if applicable. - An assessment of current strengths and needs; and - Input from other health, education, social service, and justice agencies, as appropriate and consistent with privacy requirements. - Identify any changes that have occurred since the previous assessment (or intake).
+With the individual's consent or the consent of their parent or other legal representative if applicable.

+- Coordinate with any systems or organizations the individual identifies as being relevant to the individual's treatment; and - Coordinate with any individualized family service plan (IFSP) when serving children under three years of age.

+Clinical Record Content

+The licensed behavioral health agency must maintain a clinical record for each individual served in a manner consistent with WAC 246-341, or any successors, including:

+- Documentation that any mandatory reporting of abuse, neglect, or exploitation consistent with Chapters 26.44 and 74.34 RCW has occurred; - Documentation that the individual, or their parent or other legal representative if applicable, are informed about the benefits and possible side effects of any medications prescribed for the individual in language that is understandable.

+The following information must be requested from the individual and the responses documented:

+- History of any substance use/misuse and treatment, including tobacco use. - Any disabilities or special needs: - When intellectual disabilities are identified in children and youth, include goals that focus on restoration to typical functioning. - Previous history of use of inpatient or outpatient services and/or medications to treat a mental health (MH) condition; and - Information about past or current trauma and abuse. - If the Provider believes the client has a clinical need that the individual does not wish to address, this is documented and available for ISP revision.

+Crisis Services For Clients Receiving Any Behavioral Health Outpatient Benefit